-1.2 OVERVIEW OF THE COMPREHENSIVE PLAN
+1.3 OVERVIEW OF THE COMPREHENSIVE PLAN

-The Sussex County 2045 Comprehensive Plan (The Sussex Plan) is the statutorily-authorized comprehensive plan for the unincorporated portions of the County.
-This plan will guide the future direction of planning and decision-making in the County.
+The Sussex County Comprehensive Plan (The Sussex Plan) is the statutorily-authorized comprehensive plan for the unincorporated portions of the County.
+The Plan strives to set a foundation for decision-making and provide the County with a roadmap to a future that will maintain and enhance the quality of life all residents enjoy.

-Sussex County, Delaware, has statutory authority to prepare and implement a comprehensive plan under Delaware Code, Title 9, Chapter 69 which requires Delaware counties and municipalities to update their comprehensive plans every ten years.
-This plan will cover a 27-year planning period to the year 2045.
+Sussex County, Delaware, has statutory authority to prepare and implement a comprehensive plan under Delaware Code, Title 9, Chapter 69, The Code requires Delaware counties and municipalities to update their comprehensive plans every ten years.
+This plan will cover a 27-year period to the year 2045.
 It contains the following chapters:

 - Introduction

 - Population and Demographics

 - Planning Process

-- Vision, Goals, and Objectives

 - Future Land Use

 - Conservation

 - Recreation and Open Space

 - Utilities

 - Housing

 - Economic Development

 - Historic Preservation

 - Intergovernmental Coordination

 - Community Design

 - Mobility

-1.3 PURPOSE OF THE COMPREHENSIVE PLAN
+1.4 PURPOSE OF THE COMPREHENSIVE PLAN

 The Sussex Plan is the County's official policy guide for future development-related decisions.
-The Sussex Plan is long-range in nature, and provides a framework for the County's residents and decision-makers to conceptualize how the County should look and function over the next 27 years.
+The Plan is long-range in nature and provides a framework for County residents and decisionmakers to conceptualize how the County should look and function through the year 2045.
 Implementation strategies are identified within each chapter of the Plan, all or a portion of which may be utilized to accomplish the goals and objectives for topic areas addressed in the Sussex Plan.